Github73840134/TinyBook/README.md

 ```python
 tinybook.makebook.metadata
 ```
-Any metadata object that is called will create the metadata attribute of the book f it hasnt been added already
+Any metadata object that is called will create the metadata attribute of the book if it hasnt been added already
 #### title(title)
 Adds a title to the book
 title must be a string